dhark-cloud/.github/profile/README.md

 Welcome!
-Development and research is being done with some cool stuff on the way.
+Development and research is being done with some extremely cool stuff on the way.
 Stay tuned!